 Chapter 13 is a common choice for those who have higher incomes, have assets that they would have to forfeit if they filed a Chapter 7 bankruptcy, or are trying to prevent their home from being foreclosed on.
-Both Chapter 7 and Chapter 13 create an automatic stay, which prevents creditors for trying to collect on debts.
+Both Chapter 7 and Chapter 13 create an automatic stay, which prevents creditors from trying to collect on debts.

 How Debt Settlement Looks

 Many times people will opt for debt settlement simply because they feel better about it.
 While they are asking for some debt to be forgiven, they will rationalize that at least it falls short of bankruptcy.
-There will still be a negative effect on your credit worthiness, but perhaps not to the extent you would face by filing bankruptcy.
+There will still be a negative effect on your creditworthiness, but perhaps not to the extent you would face by filing bankruptcy.

 The Fine Print